maroofiums/Environmental-Sound-Classification/README.md

 This project is intended for educational and research purposes.

 Check the ESC-50 dataset repository for its dataset license and usage conditions.

-### Small README Note

-Your current prediction output is useful, but the README should describe it as an **example prediction**, not as proof that the model correctly classified that file.
-The model predicted `sneezing` with only **27.73% confidence**, so it was uncertain and likely incorrect for the selected ESC-50 example.